rookie-webDeveloper/nodejs-fileshare/README.md

 ```bash
 start-share
 ```
-3. Scan the Qrcode which appear on command prompt or copy the address appeared on top of the Qrcode.
+3. Scan the Qrcode which appear on command prompt or Copy the ```URL``` on top of the Qrcode.
+4. open the address in Chrome or any other browser.

+## Tips
-4. Try reducing font size by ```ctrl + scroll↓``` to get full length of Qrcode in windows Terminal.
+1. Try reducing font size by ```ctrl + scroll↓``` to get full length of Qrcode in windows Terminal.
-5. if you are using windows command prompt or poweshell first reduce the font then restart application for ```Qrcode``` to appear.
+2. if you are using windows command prompt or poweshell first reduce the font then restart application for ```Qrcode``` to appear.